Skip to main content

 Bootstrapping the Template Repository

-Before templates can be used, an administrator must initialize the template repository structure.
+Before templates can be used, an administrator must initialise the template repository structure.
 This creates the necessary folders and metadata files.

-1. Log in to Threat Dragon with an account that has admin access to the template repository
+1. Authenticate with Threat Dragon using an account that has admin access to the template repository

 3. Click the Initialise button (only visible to administrators)